sharestack/sharestack-orchestration/README.md

 -----------

-This big ansible playbook orchestrates all the infrastructure of sharestack, from monitoring, logs to the sharestack application itself.
+This big ansible playbook orchestrates all the infrastructure of sharestack, from monitoring, logs... to the sharestack application itself.

 Actually is designed for 2 aims: